Berrick Salome: 20th century

 Berrick Salome's population increased towards the end of the 20th century.
 The 1901 Census recorded 103 inhabitants, the 1971 Census recorded 99, but the 1981 Census recorded 152 and the 1991 Census recorded 163.
 These census figures for both population and household numbers relate only to Berrick Salome parish within its pre-1993 boundaries.
 Moreau reckoned that "around 1900 there were about 75 households in the whole group of hamlets, 35 of them within the boundaries of Berrick Salome parish" and "when I came to live in Berrick Salome in 1947 there were 28 households strictly within the boundaries of the parish, another 8 just outside them to the north in Berrick Prior, about 11 more in the Benson part of Roke, and 14 in Rokemarsh...
 61 altogether".
 He adds that "one block of three [one-up and one-down] cottages, now [in 1968] occupied by one old lady, is said to have at one time housed twenty people".
 The number of households increased from 36 in the 1971 Census to 52 in the 1981 Census and to 56 in the 1991 Census.

-Acknowledgments

-The late Mrs Irene Franklin – lifelong Berrick Prior resident who died early in 2013.

-Susan Radice – Berrick Salome resident who, in 1999, researched the original 'Village History' for inclusion in The Berrick and Roke Millennium Book.
-Her work was added to Wikipedia in 2005 and forms a major source for this article.